yashshinde8585/Fetch-HTTP-status-code/README.md

-## Program to fetch the HTTP status code
+# 🔍 HTTP Status Code Fetcher

-This script is used to fetch the status code of any request.
+This Python script is designed to check the HTTP status code of any provided web URL or API endpoint.

-Input:
--> URL of a website or an API

-Output:
--> Line 1 : Status code of the response followed by emoji (thumbsup/thumbsdown)
--> Line 2 : Relevant message about the status code. i.e. If status code corresponds to failure, then reason of failure would be shown in the message field.
+## 🎯 What It Does

+**Input:**

+- A prompt asks you to enter a URL (website or API link).

+**Output:**

+- **Line 1:** Displays the status code with a thumbs-up (👍) if successful or thumbs-down (👎) if failed.
+- **Line 2:** Shows a descriptive message.
+If the request fails, it will include the reason for failure.

+---

-## Prerequisites
+## 🧰 Requirements

-This program uses and external dependency of "emoji" library to display the emojis in output.
+This script uses the `emoji` library to display emojis in the output.
-This library can be installed easily by using the following command: pip install -r requirements.txt

-## How to use this script?

--> Install the requirements.
-->Type the following command:
+To install the required dependency, use the command:
-python fetch_http_status_code.py
-->A message asking URL/API would be displayed : Enter any url of choice and check the output